 - Bundling Perks

 The type of connection has a big influence on how fast your internet is.
-Satellite is notorious for its randomly slow speeds.
+Satellite and DSL are notorious for their randomly slow speeds.
 On the other hand, cable and fiber are faster.
 The reasoning behind this is sheer physics.
-Your satellite sends a signal that travels 22,000 miles out to space and back, taking more time to load a webpage or to download large files.
+Your satellite sends a signal that travels 22,000 miles out to space and back, while the DSL uses the typical phone wires to transfer data, which results in taking more time to load a webpage or to download large files.

 The coaxial networks are widespread in the US.
-Therefore, Cox is our ultimate savior as it gets many customers high-speed internet who otherwise would have to resort to slow, more expensive options.
+Therefore, Cox is our ultimate savior as it gets many customers high-speed internet who otherwise would have to resort to slow options that are more expensive.

-Cox internet plans cover just about any lifestyle, from frequent email exchanges to multi-devices gaming marathons.
-Cox internet speed’s efficiency is actually good.
+Cox Internet plans cover just about any lifestyle, from frequent email exchanges to multi-device gaming marathons.
+Cox Internet speed’s efficiency is actually good.

 Unlike its competitors, Cox’s website does a decent job of explaining all the plans based on the usage of every household.
-You can sign-up for the most basic package that has 30 Mbps download speed.
-If you have 3-4 people living in your house or apartment, you can sign-up for the 150 Mbps package known as Cox Internet Preferred 150.
-The Ultimate and Gigablast packages have download speeds of 300 Mbps and 940 Mbps.
-All the plans come with a 1TB data limit.
+You can sign-up for the most basic package if you just need the internet for random browsing or emailing.
+If you have 3-4 people living in your house or apartment, you can sign-up for Internet Preferred.
+The Ultimate and Gigablast packages have download speeds fit for intensive web users.

 In some areas, Cox offers promotional discounts on these plans and you might even get free equipment or installation.

 Many people believe that Cox Internet Packages are expensive as opposed to some other service providers.
 We do understand their concern.
-Cox Internet Prices are $10-$15 extra.
-However, better coverage and service justifies that entirely.
+Cox Internet prices can be a bit expensive.
+However, better coverage and service justify that entirely.

 Moreover, if you subscribe to low-speed plans, they are actually wallet-friendly.
 The prices are quite the same for high-tier packages as offered by other ISPs.